 Teachers at Templemoor Infant and Nursery School have a clear understanding of how pupils learn to read.
-All staff have been trained by Read, Write Inc. and have regular coaching sessions.
+All staff have been trained to deliver Read, Write Inc.

 During RWI phonics lessons children learn to read accurately and fluently with increasing comprehension.
 Children rapidly learn sounds and the letter, or groups of letters they need to represent them in the speed sounds lessons.
 Simple and enjoyable mnemonics help all children to grasp the letter-sound correspondences quickly.
 This learning is taught and consolidated every day.
 High frequency words that are not phonically regular are taught as 'tricky words' (we call them Red Words) and are practised frequently.